 4Ocean leads a global ocean clean-up operation and supports a movement to end the world's reliance on single-use plastic.
 For every 4Ocean product that is purchased, the company pulls a pound of trash from the ocean, rivers and coastlines.
 To date, 4Ocean has recovered nearly 12 MILLION pounds of trash.

 Love Your Melon was founded on a mission to improve the lives of children battling cancer with the simple idea of putting a hat on every child battling cancer in America.
-After achieving that goal, they set a new goal of giving 1 Million dollars to pediatric cancer research.
-To date, Love Your Melon has given 7.2 Million dollars to fight pediatric cancer and over 200,000 hats to children battling cancer.
+To date, Love Your Melon has given 7.2 Million dollars to for pediatric cancer research and over 200,000 hats to children battling cancer.

 They give 50% of net profits to nonprofit organizations around the world that fight against pediatric cancer.